torbsd/torbsd.github.io/fbsd-relays.md

 Alternately, the ports collection contains a portable version of [OpenBSD's](http://openntpd.org/) [OpenNTPD](https://freshports.org/net/openntpd/).

-###Installing Tor###

-Currently, the preferred method for installing FreeBSD applications is the ports system.
-The ports tree contains the most current versions of FreeBSD applications.
-In the future, the new FreeBSD package system, known as pkg, should be synchronized with the port versions.
-In the case of embedded hardware on i386 or amd64 architectures, pkg may be the preferred method.
-For arm-based hardware such as the RaspberryPi or BeagleBone, there is no pkg repository yet available.
-Therefore, for ARM-based systems, either install Tor from ports or create a custom repository.

->/etc/rc.conf: tor_enable="YES"

-/var/log/tor

-chown _tor:_tor

-chmod 600

 ###File Paths for Tor on FreeBSD###

 Tor configuration file: */usr/local/etc/tor/torrc*